Khaled-Mahmmoud/MyCompetitiveProgramming/Graph/Graph Problems/B _ How to find connected components using DFS?.md

 Consider the example given in [the diagram](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/img/Graph/connected%20components.jpg).
 Graph G is a disconnected graph and has the following 3 connected components.

-First connected component is 1 -> 2 -> 3 as they are linked to each other
+First connected component is 1 -> 2 -> 3

 Second connected component 4 -> 5